xx0x/gbpxl/README.md

 Sadly, since the UPDI is quite new, there are no cheap programmers available yet, but you can build the **[microUPDI](https://github.com/MCUdude/microUPDI)** or **[jtag2updi](https://github.com/ElTangas/jtag2updi)** quite easily by yourself.
 When uploading, specify "Arduino Nano Every" as your pinout.

 <img src="https://github.com/xx0x/gbpxl/raw/master/docs/gbpxl_updi.jpg" width="500" />

+**Don't forget to unplug the power before connecting UPDI, since the programmer usually powers the device!**

  ## Author